Best Time to Visit Toronto in 2023

 April to May: Spring

-Toronto is at its best during this beautiful spring season.
+Toronto is at its best during the beautiful spring season.
 The climate provides a pleasant environment for sightseeing.
 The temperature varies from 33°F to 66°F. Since summer visitors have not yet arrived, spring is a great time to get hotel discounts.

 June to August: Summer